protocol/CryptoEconLab/README.md

 2. [GNNs: A review of methods and applications](https://arxiv.org/ftp/arxiv/papers/1812/1812.08434.pdf)

----

-#### Project  area 3: Implementing optimal control in a blockchain system
+#### Project  area 3: implementing optimal control in a blockchain system

 This  problem is about using online optimal control to update tokenomic parameters in a systematic way.Filecoin mainnet has been live for over a year.
 The decentralized network relies on key parameters to ensure stable dynamics and agent alignment through incentivized behaviors.
 One challenge is online optimization of parameters that define the mechanistic structure of the protocol.
 On a technical level, this is akin to tuning the engine of a 747 while it’s off the ground, and leads to a classic high-stakes exploration/exploitation trade-off[1].